On the Algebraic Bases of Polyzetas: Abstract

 \section{Abstract}

 Two confluent rewriting systems in noncommutatives polynomials are constructed using the equations allowing the identification of the local coordinates (of second kind) of the graphs of the $\zeta$ polymorphism as being (shuffle or quasi-shuffle) characters and bridging two algebraic structures of polyzetas.

-In each system, the left side of each rewriting rule corresponds to the leading monomial of the associated homogeneous in weight polynomial while the right side is canonically represented on the $\Q$-algebra generated by irreducible terms which encode an algebraic basis of the $\Q$-algebra of polyzetas.
+In each system, the left side of each rule corresponds to the leading monomial of the associated homogeneous in weight noncommutative polynomial while the right side is canonically represented on the $\Q$-algebra generated by irreducible terms: \begin{itemize} \item these polynomials, being totally lexicographically ordered, generate the kernels of the \textit{surjective} $\zeta$ polymorphism,

-These polynomials are totally lexicographically ordered and generate the kernels of the $\zeta$ polymorphism meaning that the $\Q$-free algebra of polyzetas is graded and the irreducible polyzetas are transcendent numbers, $\Q$-algebraically independent, and then $\pi^2$ is $\Q$-algebraically independent on odd zeta values (so does $\pi$).
+\item the images of these irreducible terms, by this $\zeta$ polymorphism, constitute $\Q$-algebraic bases of the $\Q$-algebra of polyzetas. \end{itemize} This means that the $\Q$-free algebra of polyzetas is graded and the irreducible polyzetas are transcendental numbers, $\Q$-algebraically independent, and then $\pi^2$ is $\Q$-algebraically independent on odd zeta values $\{\zeta(2q+1)\}_{1\le q\le 5}$ (so does $\pi$).

 \keywords{Polylogarithms, Hamonic Sums, Polyzetas, Rewritting Systems.}